- Auckland, New Zealand

 - A competitive salary with five weeks’ annual leave

-Applications must be submitted online, by the closing date of Sunday 17th November 2019 to be considered.
-Please include your cover letter and CV.
+Applications must be submitted online, by the closing date of 21st August 2022 to be considered.
+Please include your cover letter and your CV highlighting how you can meet the skills and experiences detailed above.

 The University is committed to meeting its obligations under the Treaty of Waitangi and achieving equity outcomes for staff and students in a safe, inclusive and equitable environment.
 For further information on services for Māori, Pacific, women, LGBTQITakatāpui+, people with disabilities, parenting support, flexible work and other equity issues go to www.equity.auckland.ac.nz